ttu/cubesensors-iot-azure/README.md

 # CubeSensors IoT Azure

+* python_parser
-* Python parser
+  * Python Parser
-  * Gets data from CubesensorsAPI, parses data to selected format and sends it to Event Hub.
+  * Gets data from CubeSensorsAPI, parses data to selected format and sends it to Event Hub.
+* CubeSensorsRestApi
+  * F# REST API (Suave)
+  * Gets data from database.
+Simple authentication.
 * Azure
   * Stream Analytics fetches data from Event Hub and sends it to SQL Server.